Appointments Announced to Medicare Payment Advisory Commission

-WASHINGTON, DC (May 8, 2009) - Gene L. Dodaro, Acting Comptroller General of the United States and head of the U.S. Government Accountability Office (GAO), today announced the appointment of two new members and the reappointment of five existing members to the Medicare Payment Advisory Commission (MedPAC).
+WASHINGTON, DC (May 24, 2012) Gene L. Dodaro, Comptroller General of the United States and head of the U.S. Government Accountability Office (GAO), today announced the appointment of five new members and the reappointment of one existing member to the Medicare Payment Advisory Commission (MedPAC).
 The official announcement will be published in the Federal Register.

-MedPAC was established by Congress in 1997 to analyze access to care, cost and quality of care, and other key issues affecting Medicare.
-MedPAC advises Congress on payments to health plans participating in the Medicare Advantage program and providers in Medicare's traditional fee-for-service programs.
+Congress established MedPAC in 1997 to analyze access to care, cost and quality of care, and other key issues affecting Medicare.
+MedPAC advises Congress on payments to health plans participating in the Medicare Advantage program and providers in Medicares traditional fee-for-service programs.
 The Comptroller General is responsible for naming new commission members.

-Below are brief biographies of new commission members.
-For more information about MedPAC, contact Mark Miller, MedPAC's executive director, at (202) 220-3700.
-All other calls should be directed to GAO's Office of Public Affairs at (202) 512-4800.
+Below are brief biographies of the new commission members.
+For more information about MedPAC, contact Mark Miller, MedPACs executive director, at (202) 220-3700.
+Other calls should be directed to GAOs Office of Public Affairs at (202) 512-4800.